isiak44/RasheedPBL/Project4/Project4.md

 `sudo chown -R $USER:$USER /var/www/projectLEMP`

-then we assign owner of projectLEMP to current system user.
+Then we assign owner of projectLEMP to current system user.

 ![chown-projectLEMP](https://github.com/isiak44/RasheedPBL/assets/27869977/03fd8a56-34ca-4496-8fc4-a33537175b5d)

-After that we then create a new config file `projectLEMP` in sites-available directory with
+After that, we then create a new config file `projectLEMP` in sites-available directory with

 `sudo nano /etc/nginx/sites-available/projectLEMP`

-this command open a new file, then we paste the code below inside it ;
+this command opens a new file, and then we paste the code below inside it ;

 `server {